reifjulian/reifjulian.github.io/_pages/guide.md

 I write most of my code in Stata, including C++ plugins such as [strgroup](https://github.com/reifjulian/strgroup).
 On occasion, I will use an R function that is not available in Stata, such as [XGBoost](https://xgboost.readthedocs.io/en/latest/).
 In these cases I find it convenient to setup an R environment that is consistent with my Stata environment.

 Similar to Stata, R automatically runs **.Rprofile** upon launch (if found).
-(More background available [here](https://csgillespie.github.io/efficientR/3-3-r-startup.html#r-startup) if you're interested.)
 This file is typically stored in your home directory, whose location you can find by typing `normalizePath(path.expand("~"),winslash="/")` at the R prompt.

+{: .notice--info}
+**R Tip:** Additional details regarding how R sets up its environment at startup are available in this [R programming guide](https://web.archive.org/web/20190907041505/https://csgillespie.github.io/efficientR/3-3-r-startup.html#r-startup).

 Here are the contents of my R profile, stored in **C:/Users/jreif/Documents/.Rprofile**:
 ```R